 If you are the parent of a child with nystagmus, you may have many questions that you would like your eye clinic team to answer.
 For example, will my child's vision get worse?
 How can my child best use their vision?
 Can their nystagmus be treated?
-Thinking about the questions you want answered before your child's clinic appointment and writing them down is often very useful.
+Thinking about the questions you want answered before your child's eye clinic appointment and writing them down is often very useful.
 Don't be afraid to ask for a clear explanation of anything you have not understood about your child's nystagmus.

-If you're an adult with nystagmus, you may also have similar or perhaps different questions - don't be afraid to raise them with your eye clinic team.
+If you're an adult with nystagmus, you may also have similar or perhaps different questions to ask your eye clinic team.